goran1010/goran1010/README.md

 Programmer, full-stack web developer, open-source enjoyer, and all-around decent guy.

 I've been building apps using vanilla HTML, CSS, and JavaScript, as well as React and Tailwind on the front end.
-For the back end, it's mostly been Node.js, Express, and Prisma / PostgreSQL.
+For the back end, it's mostly been Node.js, Express, and Prisma.

-Right now, I'm planning a new project where I’ll be learning and utilizing TypeScript - and after working extensively with relational databases like PostgreSQL, I’m now exploring the non-relational world of MongoDB.
+Right now, I'm planning a new project where I’ll be learning and utilizing TypeScript as I go - and after working with relational databases like PostgreSQL, I’m now exploring the non-relational world of MongoDB.

 ---